 When it comes to shaving before your shower, there are a few advantages and disadvantages to this practice.
 This method is best if you are in a rush, which most of us always seem to be, since you can skip the shower if absolutely needed.
 I wouldn’t put it off for too long for the sake of those around you though.

 If you are planning on showering immediately after shaving, even better!
 This allows you to easily wipe away any excess hair that may have stuck to you.
-The tool you use for shaving will also affect when you want shave.
+The tool you use for shaving will also affect when you should shave.
 Using an electric razor on dry hair is recommended, making it ideal to shave before you shower.
 Wet hair becomes unmanageable when using an electric razor.

 What are the Pros and Cons of Shaving After the Shower?